 Besdes this network many shops and cafés have their own open WiFi networks you can access.

 You can now charge your smartphone completely for free here in Milan at the public locations for charging batteries.
-Some have been set up by A2A (Milan’s power company) and others by the municipality.So far Phase 1 has been completed with 15 purple so-called open living rooms, where Milanese and tourists can sit down, relax and charge their smartphones.
-Find the nearest points here.
+Some have been set up by A2A (Milan’s power company) and others by the municipality.So far Phase 1 has been completed with 15 purple so-called digital islands, where Milanese and tourists can sit down, relax and charge their smartphones.